friendlyanon/cmake-init/README.md

   Code coverage (gcov), code linting and formatting (clang-format), static analysis (clang-tidy) and dynamic analysis (sanitizers, valgrind) are all very helpful ways to guide the developer in creating better software, so they should be easy to use.
+There is also some level of support for [vcpkg][10] to make consuming dependencies from git repositories easier.

 ## Non-goals